-- Control Committee, currently composed of 5 members, all independent pursuant to the Code, of whom 4 are enrolled with the Register of Auditors and have practised the legal audit of accounts for a period of at least three years; - 5.P.1. - Nomination Committee, currently composed of 5 members, among which the Chairman of the Supervisory Board, who chairs it; currently 4 members are independent pursuant to the Code;
+Control Committee, currently composed of five members, all independent pursuant to the Code, of which three are enrolled with the Register of Auditors and have practised the legal auditing of accounts for a period of at least three years;

+• Nomination Committee, currently composed of five members, among whom the Chairman of the Supervisory Board, who chairs it; currently three members are independent pursuant to the Code;

-- Remuneration Committee, currently composed of 3 members, all independent according to the Code; 2 members are enrolled with the Register of Auditors and have practised the legal audit of accounts for a period of at least three years; - Strategy Committee, currently composed of 5 members, including the Chairman of the Supervisory Board, who chairs it; 4 of its members are independent pursuant to the Code; - Financial Statements Committee, currently composed of 5 members, 4 of whom are independent pursuant to the Code and 2 of whom are enrolled with the Register of Auditors and have practised the legal auditing of accounts for a period of at least three years; and - Related Party Transactions Committee, currently composed of 3 effective members and 1 alternate member, all independent according to the Code; 2 effective members and the alternate member are enrolled with the Register of Auditors and have practised the legal auditing of accounts for a period of at least three years.
+- Remuneration Committee, currently composed of three members, all independent according to the Code; one member is also enrolled with the Register of Auditors and has practised the legal auditing of accounts for a period of at least three years; - Strategy Committee, currently composed of five members, including the Chairman of the Supervisory Board, who chairs it; three of its members are independent pursuant to the Code; - Financial Statements Committee, currently composed of five members, of which four are independent pursuant to the Code; - Related Party Transactions Committee, currently composed of three effective members and one alternate member, all independent according to the Code; one effective member is enrolled with the Register of Auditors and has practised the legal auditing of accounts for a period of at least three years.
 This Committee is dedicated exclusively to transactions with related parties of Intesa Sanpaolo and associated entities of the Group, with the exception of those pertaining to remuneration, which fall within the purview of the Remuneration Committee.